3. The seventh Proof

 Crimson armband

-According to the translators Pevear and Volokhonsky, Berlioz makes out the crimson armband of the woman driver.
+According to the English translators Richard Pevear and Larissa Volokhonsky, Berlioz makes out the crimson armband of the woman driver.
 But this translation is not accurate.
-Bulgakov described her алая повязка or scarlet scarf or necktie.
-Glenny and the Dutch translators got it right.
-They described the driver's red necktie
+Bulgakov described her алая повязка [alaya povyazka] or scarlet scarf or necktie.
+Translator Michael Glenny, however, got it right.
+He described the driver wearing a red necktie.

-This necktie proves once more that Woland's prediction was very accurate, since such necktie was the sign that the woman driver was a member of Komsomol.
+This necktie proves once more that Woland's prediction in Chapter 1 was very accurate, since such necktie was the sign that the woman driver was a member of Komsomol.

 Chapters